 The German Bundeswehr has now selected a model of combat drone for future use.
 It plans to lease “three to five” of the latest “TP” version (Block 2) of the Heron family of drones, developed by Israel Aerospace Industries.
 The prime contractor for the leasing arrangement is the Airbus Group, which entered into a teaming agreement with the Israeli manufacturer on marketing in Europe.

 The selection decision is initially a “bridging solution” for a ten-year period.
 The Federal Government is planning the development by 2025 of a “European solution” for drones which can be armed.
 After several attempts, the governments of Germany, France and Italy have agreed on a preliminary study for a long-range drone of this kind.
 The arms companies Airbus, Dassault Aviation and Alenia Aermacchi have been tasked with carrying out this “multilateral drone project”.
-Spain has since also joined the project. „German Bundeswehr to gain combat drones weiterlesen
+Spain has since also joined the project. „German Bundeswehr to receive armed drones“ weiterlesen